The faculty in the Experimental Psychology Graduate Program consists of 11 members

 with teaching and research interests in social psychology, cognitive psychology, developmental

 psychology, and neuroscience.
-The graduate program stresses laboratory research, informal
+The graduate program stresses laboratory research, mentored training,

-training, and formal course work.
-Students complete core courses in the areas of learning,
+and formal course work.
+Students complete core courses in the areas of learning, neuroscience,

-neuroscience, social psychology, cognition, sensation, perception, development, statistics,
+social psychology, cognition, sensation, perception, development, and statistics.

 Training Program, Dr. Bill Levine.